codex-team/codex-accounting/README.md

 ## How to run accounting service

 1. Copy and rename file `.env.sample` to `.env`.
+2. Generate two UUIDv4 IDs for cashbook and revenue accounts.
+You can use online generators (see https://www.uuidgenerator.net/version4).
-2. Add information about cashbook and revenue to `.env` file:
+3. Add information about cashbook and revenue to `.env` file:

     Example:
     ```dotenv